 By May 2026, the mass balance on-product mark must be out of circulation.

-New Better Cotton Label
+Introducing the New BCI Cotton Label

 False Claims in Supply Chains

-Communications which are considered misleading and non-conforming are but not limited to; the use of unacceptable range marketing/sustainability filters, messaging that confuses or misrepresents our mission, the use of our logo without having permission, and use of an old or edited Better Cotton logo not in line with current branding guidelines.
+Communications which are considered misleading and non-conforming are but not limited to; the use of unacceptable range marketing/sustainability filters, messaging that confuses or misrepresents our mission, the use of our logo without having permission, and use of an old or edited logo not in line with current branding guidelines.

 Anonymous Misleading Claims and Communications Reporting Form

-Better Cotton actively monitors the claims and communications made about us to protect the credibility of our mission and our members.
+BCI actively monitors the claims and communications made about us to protect the credibility of our mission and our members.

-Misleading claims about Better Cotton could include:
+Misleading claims about BCI could include:

-• Claims that misrepresent Better Cotton’s mission
+• Claims that misrepresent BCI’s mission